Planning for retirement shouldn’t be confusing. To help you navigate the retirement world, we put together a glossary of common terms.

 A feature that shifts the allocation in your recommended model portfolio, based on asset or risk allocation.
 All Human Interest plans include quarterly rebalancing.
 For example, if your model portfolio recommends 60% stocks, Human Interest automatically updates your investments each quarter so you maintain 60% holdings in stocks (it can shift as the markets change).

-Fees incurred as part of a specific investment, which may include administrative charges, exchange fees, account fees, and purchase fees.
-At Human Interest, our average fund fees of a model portfolio (per risk setting) are just 0.07% (compared to the average 1.89% for small 401(k) plans).
+Fees incurred as part of a specific investment and paid directly to the fund, which may include administrative charges, exchange fees, account fees, and purchase fees.
+Average fund expense ratios in Human Interest’s core fund lineup are 0.07%1 (compared to an average 0.39% for 401(k) plans).

 A person or entity you name the recipient of your 401(k) plan if you die.
 Beneficiaries must meet requirements that make them eligible for a specified distribution.